Proof that a great handling car needn’t be expensive

 - Driver involvement

-And it’s easy to see why, the MX-5 conjuring up a whole that seems far greater than sum of its parts – especially when fitted with the 1.5-litre engine.
-Mazda engineers actually designed the whole car around this unit (demand from America being a primary reason for the inclusion of a 2-litre engine also) and within 30 seconds of driving it you can see why.
+Mazda engineers specifically designed the whole car around this unit (demand from America being a primary reason for the inclusion of a 2.0-litre engine also) and within 30 seconds of driving it you can see why.

-This (relatively) tiny engine spins incredibly freely, surpassing 7,000rpm before nudging its limiter, and sounds fantastically enthusiastic.
-It adds up to an experience that is entirely in-keeping with the intended sensations of this lightweight fun car.
-Mazda calls it ‘Joy of the moment, joy of life’.
+This comparatively small engine spins incredibly freely, surpassing 7,000rpm before nudging its limiter, and sounds fantastically enthusiastic.
+It adds up to an experience that is entirely in-keeping with the intended sensations of this lightweight roadster.
+Mazda calls it ‘joy of the moment, joy of life’.
+We call it fun.

-There is a two-litre, four-cylinder petrol engine as well, which has an extra 29bhp and 50Nm over the 1.5-litre, improving the former’s 8.3 second 0-62mph time by one second.
-Truth be told, the increase in torque is particularly noticeable, and often welcome, but it lacks the purity of the smaller unit and feels coarse in comparison.
-We can totally understand why you’d plump for the 2-litre, but it’s the best engine fitted to this two-seat roadster.
+Truth be told, the increase in torque is particularly noticeable, and often welcome, but it lacks the purity of the smaller unit and feels coarser in comparison.
+We can totally understand why you’d plump for the 2.0-litre, but the 1.5’s the best engine fitted to this two-seater.

 Fabric roof, operated by hand

 This is a sophisticated car, but one without added complexity.
 Which is why you need to manually operate the folding fabric roof, the only electrical intervention present comes from the windows which lower slightly as you unlatch the roof from the top of the windscreen rail.